 Results 1–10 of 15 for "Curriculum"X related to "APA Recognizes International Award..."
 Refine Your Search Refine Your Search TopicHIV & AIDS (10)Education (4)Children (2)Learning & memory (2)Race (2) 3 more... [+] Death & dying (1)Personality (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorO'Leary, Ann (2)Bowleg, Lisa (1)Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1) 6 more... [+] Forsyth, Andrew D. (1)Kain, Craig (1)Kalichman, Seth (1)McCombs, Barbara (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 2.Procedural Timeline for Cross-Cultural PsychologyCurriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Teaching Tip SheetsTeaching tip sheets by Ann O'Leary, Craig Kain, David Whitcomb, Lisa Bowleg, Paula Britton, Seth Kalichman, Michael P. Carey and Andrew D. Forsyth on cognitive dissonance, motivated reasoning, loss and AIDS-related bereavement, flexible therapeutic frames, social support networks, attitudes and behavior change, self – efficacy, counselor attitude bias, and stigma and prejudice.Curriculum 5.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 6.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 7.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
-Curriculum 8.Stigma and Prejudice Teaching Tip SheetStigma refers to a visible mark, such as a brand or tattoo, used to disgrace, shame, condemn, or ostracize.
-Dimensions of social stigmas relevant to AIDS are subject to the adverse effects of social stigmas and related prejudices..Curriculum 9.Motivated Reasoning Teaching Tip SheetTips for teaching the role of motivation in cognitive processes such as decision-making and attitude change as emphasized by Ziva Kunda (1990) and Hart and Gerrard (1997).
-These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum 10.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Curriculum"X related to "APA Recognizes International Award..."
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 5.Teaching Tip SheetsTeaching tip sheets by Ann O'Leary, Craig Kain, David Whitcomb, Lisa Bowleg, Paula Britton, Seth Kalichman, Michael P. Carey and Andrew D. Forsyth on cognitive dissonance, motivated reasoning, loss and AIDS-related bereavement, flexible therapeutic frames, social support networks, attitudes and behavior change, self – efficacy, counselor attitude bias, and stigma and prejudice.Curriculum 6.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 7.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 8.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
+Curriculum 9.Stigma and Prejudice Teaching Tip SheetStigma refers to a visible mark, such as a brand or tattoo, used to disgrace, shame, condemn, or ostracize.
+Dimensions of social stigmas relevant to AIDS are subject to the adverse effects of social stigmas and related prejudices..Curriculum 10.Motivated Reasoning Teaching Tip SheetTips for teaching the role of motivation in cognitive processes such as decision-making and attitude change as emphasized by Ziva Kunda (1990) and Hart and Gerrard (1997).
+These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Curriculum"X related to "APA Recognizes International Award..."